SillyFreak/blog/content/blog/004-moodle-development.typ

 - log in as the admin user
 - create a new course
 - add the test user to the course with the teacher role
-- create a page resource in that course, and note down the ID shown in the URL (if it's the firt on this Moodle instance, the ID should be 2)
+- create a page resource in that course, and note down the ID shown in the URL (if it's the first on this Moodle instance, the ID should be 2)

 == Putting the new service to use